ethereum-oasis-op/tokenscript/README.md

 ## Acknowledgments

-Add a Hat tip to anyone whose code was used or projects that inspire your work etc.
+Add a Hat tip to anyone whose code was used or projects that inspire your work.